freeCodeCamp/guide/src/pages/grunt/index.md

 ## Grunt plugins

 #### Installing Grunt and grunt plugins

-The easiest way to add Grunt and gruntplugins to an existing package.json is with the command npm install <module> --save-dev.
-Not only will this install <module> locally, but it will automatically be added to the devDependencies section, using a tilde version range.
+The easiest way to add Grunt and grunt plugins to an existing package.json file is with the command npm install --save-dev.

 For example, this will install the latest version of Grunt in your project folder, adding it to your devDependencies:

 `npm install grunt --save-dev`

-The same can be done for gruntplugins and other node modules.
+The same can done for grunt plugins and other node modules.
 As seen in the following example installing the JSHint task module:

 `npm install grunt-contrib-jshint --save-dev`

-Checkout the current available gruntplugins to be installed and used on your project at the [plugins](https://gruntjs.com/plugins) page.
+Checkout the current available grunt plugins to install and used on your project at the [plugins](https://gruntjs.com/plugins) page.
 # Help Resources
  Visit  for more <a href="https://gruntjs.com/getting-started">Grunt Documentation</a>